The Roman Catholic Diocese of Portsmouth

 Main duties of the role

-You will be expected to work closely with the Management Accountant to develop the capabilities of the whole finance department to make finance a key enabler within the Diocese.
+The Management Accountant will work with the Financial Controller to develop the capabilities of the whole finance department to make finance a key enabler within the diocese.
+With the Financial Controller review the accounting package in use, provide a plan for updating or replacing the system.

 If you would like a confidential discussion about the role, please contact: